 In addition to our fees, you will need to budget for the following:

 - Application fee charged by the licensing authority (typically from £100 to £1,905 but more if the venue capacity exceeds 4999)

-- Enquiry agent fees to display public notices (typically from £75 to £500)
+- Enquiry agent fees to display public notices if required (typically from £75 to £500 plus VAT)

 We incur these and other necessary additional third-party costs (“disbursements”) on your behalf.
 We would usually discuss disbursements with you in advance and incur them on your behalf when appropriate.
-You are responsible for the payment of all disbursements which include VAT (@ 20%).
+You are responsible for the payment of all disbursements.

-All fees are subject to the addition of VAT at the prevailing rate (@20%).
+All fees are subject to the addition of VAT at the prevailing rate (presently @20%).